fasxmut/nirtcpp/tests/tests-readme.txt

 5) Remember to svn add tests/newNewTest.cpp and any new tests/media/ files.

 Your test will be run independently in its own indepedent process.
-It is responsible for creating any required resources or Irrlicht interfaces, and for cleaning up after itself and restoring the working directory to /tests.
-You do not have to link against Irrlicht.lib; the whole application is already linked to it.
+It is responsible for creating any required resources or Nirtcpp interfaces, and for cleaning up after itself and restoring the working directory to /tests.
+You do not have to link against Nirtcpp.lib; the whole application is already linked to it.